xstevens/decoderbufs/README.md

     #wal_sender_timeout = 60s       # in milliseconds; 0 disables
     max_replication_slots = 4       # max number of replication slots (change requires restart)

-In addition, permissions will have to be added for the user that astrochicken uses to connect to be able to replicate.
+In addition, permissions will have to be added for the user that connects to the DB to be able to replicate.
 This can be modified in _pg\_hba.conf_ like so:

     local   replication     <youruser>                          trust
     host    replication     <youruser>  127.0.0.1/32            trust